Rapptz/discord.py/README.rst

 |

 | **Note:**
 | Automating user accounts is against the Discord ToS.
-This library is a proof of concept and I do not recommend using it.
+This library is a proof of concept and I cannot recommend using it.
 Do so at your own risk.

 Key Features
 -------------